 - Mix the baking soda with water until it forms a thick paste.

 - Using a paintbrush, cover the inside of your oven and the glass door with the paste and let it sit for 30 minutes.
 If you have some difficult stains, close the oven door and let the baking soda sit for 12 hours before removing it.

 - When you are ready to clean off the baking soda paste, pour the vinegar into a spray bottle and spray it all over the inside of your oven.

 - Wipe the paste and vinegar off with a paper towel or a damp cloth.

 Check out this post on bleaching a coffee pot.

 The commercial cleaner method

 Natural cleaners may be good for the environment but they aren’t always the fastest way to get rid of tough, greasy stains.
 After all, sometimes you need a little extra help from a tougher, harsher cleaner.
-If your oven looks like it had a pizza pocket explode inside of it and you aren’t convinced about the power of baking soda, Easy-Off Fume Free Max Oven Cleaner is an excellent choice.
+If your oven looks like it had a pizza pocket explode inside of it and you aren’t convinced about the power of baking soda, Easy-Off Fume Free Max Oven Cleaner from Amazon is an excellent choice.

 No harsh odor

 The biggest selling point of this oven cleaner is that it does not give off the acrid, harmful fumes, commonly associated with most oven cleaners.
 Instead, it has a fresh lemon scent, making it one of the most pleasant smelling oven cleaners on the market today.